neachdainn/rubullet/README.md

 ## Status
 Right now RuBullet should cover most of the basic use cases.
 It can:
-* Create a PhysicsClient in either Direct or Gui mode
+* Create a PhysicsClient in either Direct, Gui or other modes
 * Load models from URDF, SDF or MuJoCo files
 * Create own models within the simulation
 * Control robots in position, velocity or torque mode